How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

 We physicians are supposed to help our patients stay healthy, but instead we're making them feel judged.

 And when patients feel judged, they may not trust their doctors — and get the health care they need.
-Not only are we doctors doing a lousy job helping our patients lose weight, our stigmatizing behavior may stop patients with obesity from getting other preventative care.
+Not only are we doctors doing a lousy job helping our patients lose weight, but also our stigmatizing behavior may stop patients with obesity from getting other preventative care.

-Teen girls with obesity, for example, are less likely to get the HPV vaccine than normal weight teens, according to a study published in January 2019.
+Teen girls with obesity, for example, are less likely to get the HPV vaccine than normal-weight teens, according to a study published in January 2019.
 This puts them at an increased risk for cervical cancer.
-When asked what they'd do if a doctor described their child's weight in a stigmatizing way, nearly a quarter of parents in a 2011 study said they'd simply avoid future medical appointments.
+When asked what they'd do if a doctor described their child's weight in a stigmatizing way, nearly a quarter of parents in a 2011 study said they would simply avoid future medical appointments.

 So I set out to learn how doctors can be more thoughtful when we care for kids with obesity.
 If we can help our patients feel comfortable when they come to see us, maybe we can chip away at some of the health disparities they face — and help them fight obesity-related diseases like high blood pressure and diabetes.

 A group of pediatric obesity specialists is working to change the conversation.
-At centers around the country, They offer intensive support for kids with obesity with teams of doctors, psychologists, nutritionists, and health coaches.
+At centers across the country, they offer intensive support for kids with obesity with teams of doctors, psychologists, nutritionists and health coaches.
 And they take a radical approach: Don't make kids feel bad about their weight, they say, and it just might be easier for them to lose it.

 One example of this type of center is close to where I practice in Washington, D.C.
 It's the IDEAL Clinic at Children's National Hospital (IDEAL stands for Improving Diet, Energy, and Activity for Life), and I often refer my patients there.
 I met with medical director Dr. Nazrat Mirza, who says key to helping kids lose weight is treating families with dignity.

-Note: An earlier version of this story misspelled Matilde Palmer's first name as Mathilde Palmer.